 Your Program Convenor is here to help you if you've got an issue with a course or progressing through your program.

-Your Program Officer can help you ensure that you are following the requirements and structure of the degree program.
+Your Program Advisor can help you ensure that you are following the requirements and structure of the degree program.

 Your Faculty Student Ombudsman can help with any issue, academic or personal, that may be affecting your studies.